Horace Fairbanks: Career

 In 1840, Fairbanks became a confidential clerk at E. & T. Fairbanks & Co. his family's St. Johnsbury business, which became famous as the maker of the first platform scale.
 He became a partner in 1843 and later became the company's president.
 Fairbanks was active in several other business ventures, including construction of the Portland and Ogdensburg Railway from Portland, Maine to Ogdensburg, New York.
 Fairbanks was president of the Vermont division of the railroad and president of the First National Bank of St. Johnsbury.
+In 1871 Fairbanks presented to St. Johnsbury the St. Johnsbury Athenaeum, which includes a public library and an art gallery.
+He was a trustee of the University of Vermont and Phillips Academy.

 Fairbanks was a delegate to the Republican National Conventions of 1864 and 1868.
-In 1868, Fairbanks also one of Vermont's electors in the 1872 presidential election.
+In 1868, Fairbanks also one of Vermont's electors.
 In 1869 he was elected to the Vermont State Senate; He served one term, but illness prevented him from attending sessions regularly.
-He was a delegate to the 1872 Republican National Convention.
+He was a delegate to the 1872 Republican National Convention, as well one of Vermont's 1872 presidential electors.

-In 1871 Fairbanks presented to St. Johnsbury the St. Johnsbury Athenaeum, which includes a public library and an art gallery.
-He was a trustee of the University of Vermont and Phillips Academy.

 Elected Governor of Vermont in 1876, Fairbanks served a two-year term.
+His term included initiatives such as establishing the state board of agriculture, improvement to conditions in state prisons and county jails, and statewide licensing requirements for medical doctors.

 Fairbanks died in New York City on March 17, 1888.
 He is interred at Mount Pleasant Cemetery in St. Johnsbury.